jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 }
 ```

 An XML doc comment helps you remember what it's for.
-Even if you have not much to write about it, a slight addition of detail can make the reader get an "aha" moment of recognition.
+Even if you have not much to write, a slight addition of detail can make the reader get an "aha" moment of recognition.

 There's a lot of other options for writing doc comments, we'll be covering in this article.